 While your business may not want to license the Batman name, web video has become very inexpensive to produce.
-Here is an example of one that I helped to shoot.
+Here is an example of one that I helped shoot.

 Finally, even something like the Prometheus campaign, with its strictly promotional Weyland Industries website, can inspire.
-For example, image an online toy store that used its product descriptions to tell a fairy tale.
+For example, imagine an online toy store that used its product descriptions to tell a fairy tale.
 The site could set up one or more websites to help promote the story, potentially having site visitors scouring product pages for hints or clues related to the tale.